 4) the epoch in which men begin to understand the rules of reason and voluntarily submit to them;

+5) the epoch in which reason becomes fully conscious in men as complete moral freedom.
 This leads to the affirmation that the individual should forget him/her self as individual and place the one life in the service of the greater manifestation of life of which the individual life is only a part.
 The concept of aristocracy based on this paradigm of human history is radically different from the aristocratic philosophy of someone like Edmund Burke and this is a distinction which Dr. Jacob glosses over, apparently in an attempt to portray the purveyors of the aristocratic ideal here given as a harmonious whole.
 The book argues the case for the "superiority of aristocratic government" in a manner such as to suggest that "aristocratic government" is a category which requires neither analysis nor discussion as such, as though the belief in aristocracy is not itself subject to major and arguably quite incompatible conceptions of the meaning and sense of human social organization, of the state and of God.

+There are parallels between Marx and Fichte, notably in the insistence by both that the state is created out of a conquest by one race/class of another.
+Underlying Fichte’s concept was a belief that each people should develop in its own way.
+The people are gathered in the nation and represented by the state and there are inferior and superior peoples/nations, according to Fichte.
+An important distinction between Hegel and Fichte which the writer does indeed point out is that Hegel’s morality was not a priori, that is to say Hegel believed that historical change created more perfect moral orders, whilst for Kant or Fichte, there is an absolute right which man is striving towards.
 The lack of idealism in Hegel’s system has the fault, in Dr. Jacobs' view, that any system can be defended morally on the ground of its being created by historical necessity or as being a manifestation of the cycle of history.
 Similarly in orthodox Marxism, much can be and has been justified on the grounds of historical necessity which overrides a universal moral dictum.
 For Hegel, the state was not an instrument of domination or materialisation of power, it was the acme of human progress, the embodiment of freedom.
 Hegel advocated a restrictive system of voting rights, under which the franchise would only be granted to those gifted with learning, knowledge of public affairs and property.

 There is an interesting chapter on Giuseppe Mazzini, who outside Italy is not well known as a thinker, but known mostly as a republican, revolutionary and Italian patriot.
 Mazzini was however an elitist political theorist, who divided history into two major periods, the period before and the period after the French Revolution.
 The French Revolution was the watershed of history, indicating the switch to a more rational understanding of the world.
 But the revolution was for Mazzini "inadequate" because it was individualistic and materialistic.
 (This reviewer would argue that the French Revolution was very anti-individualistic in the sense that all individuals had to subscribe to the general will of the nation in the people.)
 Mazzini did not believe that the end of human existence is material well-being.
 Liberty loses its importance once it is agreed that the purpose of social order is to create optimal circumstances for the improvement of material well-being.